JohnLKkk/try3d/README.en.md

-# TEORT_WebGL
+# try3D

 #### Description
-This is my attempt at WebGL called TEORT series project.
+This is my attempt at WebGL called try3d series project.
 For fun, this project is mainly a renderer designed by some new ideas that I recently researched.
 Currently, the renderer is still in its infancy, but it contains some visible results.
 Initially the project was hosted on gite as a private project, now I also update it to github.

 #### Showcase